Articles

 • Hidden costs

-Conversely, hidden costs are costs that are often neglected by organizations, but whose impact is just as significant as that of visible costs.
-It's important to be able to identify them in your own meetings, as they normalize certain harmful behaviors which in turn lead to frustration, misunderstanding and poor or little decision-making.
+Conversely, hidden costs are costs that are often neglected by the organization, but whose impact is just as significant as that of visible costs.
+It is important to be able to identify them in your own meetings, as they normalize certain harmful behaviors which in turn lead to frustration, misunderstanding, and poor decision-making.

 The visible costs of meetings